 If you are like most of the population and have a low quality diet and want the proven health benefits of prebiotics, get the one we found after much independent research.

-The product is called Kiwi-Klenz, and it’s made by Xtend-Life Natural Products.
+The product is called MX Kiwi Biotic, and it’s made by Maxalife.

 What sets it apart from the others is that it’s made from the kiwifruit.
 This is the most nutrient-dense of fruits and contains dietary fibers, enzymes and phenolic compounds, along with it’s many vitamins and minerals makes the kiwifruit a “prebiotic superfood”.